 The Dejection Ode lucidly expresses Coleridge's mental-emotional disturbance at the time of its composition.
 It is indeed the cry of a clinically depressed soul.
 It unmistakeably exhibits symptoms of the case that is psychiatrically known as major depression.
-This kind of depression is usually caused by a number of contributory factors 3.
-Among these factors are: stress of every kind, feelings of helplessness, low self-esteem, and lack or loss of a supportive social network.
-The symptoms of this kind of depression are, generally speaking: intense feelings of dejection, loss, failure and rejection, plus feelings of disappointment, hopelessness and guilt.
-To these persistent mood disorders, other characteristics of major depression may be added: irritability, inactivity, difficulty in thinking and concentration, and lack of interest in outside events and objects.
-Ultimately, a depressed person gets "locked into a trance-like state... [becoming] emotionally aroused with negative emotions" (Tyrrell & Elliott, n.d.).

-In the Dejection Ode, all these symptoms are observable on Coleridge, as the present study demonstrates.
+Caused 3 by a number of contributory factors (among which are stress of every kind, feelings of helplessness, low self-esteem, and lack or loss of a supportive social network), major depression is generally characterised by intense feelings of dejection, loss, failure and rejection, plus feelings of disappointment, hopelessness and guilt.
+To these persistent mood disorders may be added: irritability, inactivity, difficulty in thinking and concentration, and lack of interest in outside events and objects.
+In the Dejection Ode, all these symptoms are observable, as the present study demonstrates.
 At times, they are found squarely expressed.
 In other instances, they are either decipherable through symbolism (the wind and the wind harp), or are traceable (as this study propounds) through the presence, the progression and the interplay of sound and light throughout the poem.